 - A kid is covered in blood splatter.

 - A goat is launched with a catapult.

 - A person is shot three times.

-Happy Birthday isn't a horror film.
+Happy Birthday isn't a horror film but a very dark, pitch-black comedy.
 So if you go in expecting something gory and horrific, you'll be sorely disappointed.
 The best way I can describe Happy Birthday is that its a very dark and mean-spirited comedy.
 It has a bit of The Hangover II meets Very Bad Things.
-The film is well acted, at times intense and has a clever first twist.
-I came out of this film rather surprised.
-Worth a watch.
+The film is well acted, at times very intense and has an incredibly clever first twist.
+I came out of this movie somewhat surprised.
+Happy Birthday is worth a watch.